Jay Cutler: 2011 season

-Throughout 2011, offensive coordinator Mike Martz was commonly criticized for aggressive play-calling in a pass-happy offense, leading to unnecessary wear on a quarterback returning from injury.
+Throughout 2011, Martz was commonly criticized for aggressive play-calling in a pass-happy offense, leading to unnecessary wear on a quarterback returning from injury.
+The frustration led to Cutler being caught on microphone asking a player to go to Martz on the sideline and, "Tell him I said fuck him!" during Week 6 against the Vikings.

 In the season opener against the Atlanta Falcons, Cutler started the season off on a good note with 312 passing yards, two touchdowns, and one interception in the 30–12 win.
 In Week 2 against the New Orleans Saints, Cutler was sacked 6 times and kicked in the throat.
-During Week 6, Cutler was caught on microphone asking a player to go to Martz on the sideline, and, "Tell him I said fuck him!"
-Despite these incidents, by Week 10, Cutler had a QB rating of 85.7 (12th in the league) and the Bears were 6–3.
+By Week 10, Cutler had a rating of 85.7 (12th in the league) and the Bears were 6–3.
 However, on November 20, Cutler broke the thumb on his throwing hand tackling San Diego's Antoine Cason after an interception.
 He played through the final drive for the win, but the injury required season-ending surgery.

-Under backups Caleb Hanie and Josh McCown, the Bears lost six of their remaining seven games, and missed the playoffs.
+Under backups Caleb Hanie and Josh McCown, the Bears lost six of their remaining seven games and missed the playoffs.
 Overall, in his shortened 2011 season, Cutler had 2,319 passing yards, 13 touchdowns, and seven interceptions.

 2012 season

-Before the season, the Bears replaced Martz with Mike Tice, hired Cutler's former coach Jeremy Bates from the Broncos, and acquired his former teammate, wide receiver Brandon Marshall from the Miami Dolphins.
+Before the season, the Bears replaced Martz with Mike Tice, hired Bates as quarterbacks coach, and acquired Marshall from the Miami Dolphins.
 Unlike Martz, Tice allowed Cutler to call audibles at the line of scrimmage.